 Ducks not only need water to swim in but also to properly digest their food.
 Ducks drink a minimum of 1 quart of water per day – but usually more.
 To properly wash down the feed and foraging material that they eat, ducks need clean water to drink at all times.

-When my free ranging flock of 12 ducks has to remain in the run for a single day they typically empty a 5-gallon waterer, along with water they drink from their plastic baby pool:
+When my free-ranging flock of 12 ducks has to remain in the run for a single day, they typically empty a 5-gallon waterer, along with the water they drink from their plastic baby pool:

-You can provide water to ducks in an open rubber or galvanized metal tub or in a closed top waterer with drinking fountain ends.
-These type of waterers can be placed on the outside of the coop or hung from a board so only the fountain are reachable by the ducks – or chickens.
+You can provide water to ducks in an open rubber or galvanized metal tub or in a closed-top waterer with drinking fountain ends.
+These type of waterers can be placed on the outside of the coop or hung from a board so only the fountain is reachable by the ducks – or chickens.

 I prefer to use the plastic closed top waterers because the water inside stays far cleaner than that poured into rubber tubs that the ducks will dip their feet and bills into.

-But, I insulate the outside of the closed top plastic waterers with straw bales during the winter and float salt water filled bottles inside during the winter to delay cracking as long as possible – keeping a backup waterer around to replace a cracked water is highly recommended.
+But, I insulate the outside of the closed-top plastic waterers with straw bales during the winter and float salt water-filled bottles inside during the winter to delay cracking as long as possible – keeping a backup waterer around to replace a cracked waterer is highly recommended.